SkorczanFFF/finder-recruitment-task/README.md

 ## About

-This is recruitment task for Finder.
-Built with React and CSS.
+Recruitment task for Finder.
+Built with React, Typescript and CSS.

 ## How to launch